wizeline/react-apprenticeship/topics/cleancode/readme.md

 - ### Use Searchable Names

 When using a single-letter name for a variable is hard to know what is does and numeric constants are hard to understand because they don't give you much information.
-Compare both examples, the first one is just a math operation we don't really know what this numbers are, but the second one we know exaclty what is going on.
+Compare both examples, the first one is just a math operation we don't really know what this numbers are, but the second one we know exactly what is going on.

         function calculateDays(s){
                 return s * 60 * 60 * 24;